Canada Council for the Arts Molson Prizes

 - Carefully choose your support material as committee members have limited time in which to review each nomination.

-- In addition to filling out your contact information in the nomination form, please ensure that the information is up to date on the Canada Council’s portal, if you have an account.
+- In addition to filling out your contact information in the nomination form, if you have an account on the Canada Council’s portal, please ensure that the information is up to date.

 - A nominator may resubmit a nomination for a specific candidate as many times as desired.

 - However, a nominator may only use the same nomination package for 2 consecutive deadlines.
 To do this, the nominator must send a letter to the Canada Council requesting that the nomination package be resubmitted and include an updated curriculum vitae for the candidate, on or before the competition deadline date.

 - A new nomination package is required for a third consecutive nomination, or if more than 1 year has passed since the last nomination.

 Personal information collected in this nomination shall be used for purposes related to the program, service or activity of the Canada Council.

 The Canada Council may share personal information from applications and nominations for awards with officials in other arts and cultural industry funding agencies and government institutions on a confidential basis.
 Shared information is limited to your name, contact information, field of practice and project description, and is provided to assist with research, reporting, program planning and evaluation, to present networking or economic opportunities, or to respond to federal reviews.
 For more information on how your personal information is protected, see our Privacy Notice.